rpires71/milestone2/README.md

 Conversational support across a wide range of topics, including programming and web development, is what I primarily used ChatGPT, the advanced OpenAI language model, for.

-Throughout the course and this project, it has assisted me by providing suggestions to enhance code quality and efficiency, explain concepts, and serve as an invaluable resource for debugging code.
+Throughout the course and projects, it has assisted me by providing suggestions to enhance code quality and efficiency, explain concepts, and serve as an invaluable resource for debugging code.

-ChatGPT has the capability to review my HTML and CSS code, where at times it identifies optimisation opportunities, logical errors, and syntax mistakes.
+ChatGPT has the capability to review my HTML, CSS and JavaScript code, where at times it identifies optimisation opportunities, logical errors, and syntax mistakes.

 Additionally, it assists with generating design ideas and clarifying technical documentation.